shadowpbx/Blog/_posts/2026-03-27-Chrome-Crash-Fix.md

 title: "How a BIOS Fix Ended My Chrome Crashes and System-Wide Instability (Intel 13th/14th Gen)"
 ---

-# Stopping the Raptor: How a BIOS Fix Ended My Chrome Crashes and System-Wide Instability (Intel 13th/14th Gen)

----

 > **The Short Version:** If you are running a high-end Intel processor (like the **i7-13700K**) on Linux with a massive **128GB RAM** configuration, you have likely encountered application failures.
 This is not a driver issue; it is a hardware-level power management failure.